Sebastian-GOAT/tscratch/docs/api.md

 - `mouseDown` - checks if the user is holding the mouse button
 - `mouseClicked` - checks if the user is has clicked the mouse button

-- `isHovering(sprite)` - checks if the user is hovering a sprite with the mouse pointer
+- `hovering(sprite)` - checks if the user is hovering a sprite with the mouse pointer

 ### Keyboard Events

-- `isKeyPressed(key)` - checks if the user pressed a key
+- `keyPressed(key)` - checks if the user pressed a key

 ### Sound